 A Grand or Grande Dame Hotel Has an Army of Uniformed Personnel

-A grand or grand dame hotel is amply staffed with employees scurrying about.
-In a well-managed property with great service, staffers devote themselves to serving guests, and not to strutting about self-importantly in their snappy uniforms.
+A grand or grand dame hotel's service is elegant yet discreet.
+It is amply staffed with employees scurrying about.
+In a well-managed property with true luxury hotel service, personnel devote themselves to serving guests, not to strutting about self-importantly in their snappy uniform.

 06 of 12

 A Grand or Grande Dame Hotel Has A See-and-Be-Seen Lobby or Pool

 A true grand or grand dame hotel has a lobby that's a hub of social life.
 It's a high-energy space with plenty of seating, waving, air-kissing, and an air of excitement.
 (These days, free wifi, too.)
 A grand hotel's lobby is a place where a guest will want to camp out, pretending to work on an iPad, but actually just drinking in the social whirl (and possibly a house cocktail).

 Where it's hot, so is a grand hotel's pool scene.
 At grand hotels in sunny climes, the pool area functions as a beehive of networking.
 May I present to the luxury travel jury: the Hollywood agent-beloved pink pool patio at The Beverly Hills Hotel.
 Another example: Taj Mahal Palace & Tower in Mumbai, India, whose lobby and pool are as glamorous as a Bollywood production.